rackerlabs/rackspace-how-to/content/rackspace-email/secure-a-compromised-rackspace-email-mailbox.md

     **Warning:** Do not restore access until **after** you have changed the mailbox password and scanned all devices for malicious software.

 3. Alert your colleagues and coworkers.
-If you are not the administrator for your company you should alert your administrator immediately.
+If you are not the administrator for your company, you should alert your administrator immediately.

-    - It is better to raise the alarm and protect everyone's information than risk the compromise growing beyond your mailbox.
+    - It is better to raise the alarm and protect everyone's information than to risk the compromise growing beyond your mailbox.

-4. Blacklist the return-path and originating IP of the message that lead to the compromise if that was the source.
+4. Blacklist the return-path and originating IP of the message that lead to the compromise, if that was the source.
 This is usually a message that contained a suspicious link or asked you for account information.

-    - [View and read Rackspace Email headers](/how-to/view-and-read-rackspace-email-headers) will help you identify the return-path and originating IP of the malicious email.
+    - The [View and read Rackspace Email headers](/how-to/view-and-read-rackspace-email-headers) article shows how to identify the return-path and originating IP of the malicious email.

 5. Educate your users on the risk factors and symptoms of a compromised mailbox.
-Email attacks are a constant threat which users and admins should be prepared for at all times.
+Email attacks are a constant threat that users and admins should be prepared for at all times.